 - Wealth PMS (50L+)

-In this two-part post, we first lay out the available options for regular income after retirement, then get into asset allocation, tax-efficient income generation, and risk.
+In this two-part post, we first lay out six safe retirement options for regular income after retirement, then get into asset allocation, tax-efficient income generation, and risk.

 The six regular income investment options are listed here in ascending order of preference: